wujy28/tp/docs/DeveloperGuide.md

 argument string containing a property inputted by the user, to create a `SortCommand` object.

 Currently, the sort operation sorts the entire patient list, even if the command is executed when the displayed list is filtered (e.g. using the `find` command).
-This choice will be further elaborated on in the "Design considerations" section below.
+This choice will be further elaborated on below.

 #### Design considerations: